 For a woman with a race identity such as Black, Latino, Asian, and other minorities of color, seeing a continuous Caucasian males at the helm of the seat of the presidency of the United States may be a common scene.
 But for the white women I interviewed, seeing a ‘Christian’ caucasian male that looks like them in the president’s seat is the right thing to do.
 The proper thing to happen.

 Opportunities to a woman of color in the United States, politically, societally, and during employment are considered a dream.
-To these white women, opportunities are a special right and a privilege.
+To these Caucasian women, opportunities are a special right and a privilege.

 Takeaway, Culture is made by men, maintained by women and changed by the brave ones of both genders.
 To identify with an identity or faith is stronger than to identify with gender equality or civil rights.